-The relationship between husband and wife transcends the physical.
+The relationship between a husband and wife transcends the physical.
 Paul repeats his teaching of mutual submission in marriage but also offers a standard or template by which each person can gauge themselves.
-The husband is the head of the wife and should serve her selflessly as Christ, the head of the church, gave himself totally for it.
+The man is the head of the woman and should serve her selflessly as Christ, the head of the church, gave himself totally for it.

 A man who physically forces any woman, whether or not he is married to her, to have sex against her will, is committing an act of rape.
 A man who forces his wife to have sex is violating the Biblical principles regarding the marriage covenant.